diogo-p-nunes/queen-puzzle/README.md

 Under the assumption that the 3 files, queen-puzzle.py, search.py and utils.py are in the same directory, one only has to run the following command

     [time] python3.5 queen-puzzle.py NUMBER-OF-QUEENS

+Note that NUMBER-OF-QUEENS must be even (just like the common chess board (8 x 8) -> 8 queens)

 # Output
 The output contains the solution found (board representation) and a table which contains: